credwood/SportsBot/README.md

 ```

 Label dictionary example:

+Beow is the default label conversion dictionary made for the Twitter conversatiosn dataset.

 If you want to use your own label conversion dictionary, follow the same format and include the same three sub-dictionaries, even if some have dummy or identity values. `"bucketed_values"` is used to calculate the soft accuracy and the `"baseline_accuracy"` value tracks the maximum accuracy the validation dataste would reach if the model converges to the dominant label in the fine-tuning dataset.